jrleeman/TGE/content/lectures/lecture_19.rst

 Assignment
 ----------
-Complete the strain gauge activity.
+Complete the :ref:`strain_gage_activity`.
 Show us your strain gauged object working when hooked up to a multimeter. **Due: 10/27/16**

 Media
 -----
-Lecture slides and video will be posted here after the lecture is given.
+Lab day - no lecture slides or video.